Farfel Cake Recipe

 - Add the dry ingredients and mix to form a soft dough.

 - Divide the dough in half.

-- Grate half of the dough on the bottom of a greased and floured loose bottomed tin.
+- Grate half of the dough on the bottom of the cake tin.

-- Spread with jam over the dough and spread the apples on top of the jam
+- Spread the jam over the dough and then spread the apples on top of the jam.

 - Grate the remaining half of the dough on top of the jam and fruit layer.